advertise

 Anything you need to know about the best time, places, outfitters, and regulations of Vancouver Island elk hunting, you can find them here.
 We are ready to help you make a rewarding BC hunting opportunity.

-✓ Roosevelt elk are a threatened species on Vancouver Island, so there is no general open season for hunting this game.
-However, you may get tags each year to harvest a limited number of elk legally.
+✓ Roosevelt elk are a blue-listed species on Vancouver Island, indicating their special conservation concern.
+As such, there is no general open season for hunting this game.
+However, a limited number of tags are issued each year, allowing for the legal and sustainable harvest of these majestic animals.

 Taking the time to understand where you are hunting can pay off in spades when the elk are not bugling and are hard to locate.
 They have smaller home ranges.
 Elk prefer being in remote areas, away from road access and the accompanying negative human activity.
 Rugged coastal valleys and misty mountain slopes are home to this majestic big game animal.
 Elk behave a bit like white-tailed deer; they stay close to cover and are extra careful.
 Elks withdraw to even full cover if they are under pressure from hunters or other human activity.